SwiftSeal/agrenseq_snakemake/README.md

 Certain parameters specific to the crop diversity HPC SLURM system are hardcoded in the snakemake rules, these may need to be adjusted.

-To run the full pipeline:
+To run the full pipeline, run the following in the base directory:

 `snakemake --use-conda --profile /path/to/your/cluster/profile --jobs max_number_of_simultaneous_jobs`